 In this leadership Journey, Juniors get wild about energy as they explore the ecological energy cycle.
 They'll learn how to do an energy audit, explore animal migration on a Zoo tour, meet an animal close-up, and make conservation promise beads.
 They'll leave with a seeded pollinator plant and a plan to sow conservation practices in their community.

-**Please note: These workshops only meet a portion of what is required in the entire Journey.
+**Please note: that these workshops only meet a portion of what is required in the entire Journey.
 Girl Scouts will not complete their entire journey by attending these workshops.

-$4.00 for each additional Oakland Zoo patch (for all ages).
+$3.00 for each additional Oakland Zoo Scout Programs patch (for all ages).

-Patches can be ordered through our Group Services Department or through your Education Specialist the day of your program.
+Additional patches can be purchased through your Education Specialist the day of your program.

 To make a reservation download the Girl Scout Workshop Request Form.
 Submit a completed copy by fax (510) 729-7324 or by email at least 6 weeks in advance.
 We are unable to accommodate bookings less than 2 weeks prior to the event.